fauzudheen/fauzudheen/README.md

-I'm Fauzudheen, a self-taught software developer from India, currently on a journey of learning coding with a focus on Python Django full-stack web development.
-I started my coding journey six months ago and have been actively learning through online resources.
+I'm Fauzudheen, a self-taught software developer from India, have built multiple projects in python-django+React full stack.

 🌱 **Currently Learning**: React for front-end development